tregoning/Sgt-Donowitz/README.md

 What?:
 ------
 It's a git pre-commit script that checks your Javascript code for errors before every commit, if it finds any issues it simply aborts the commit.
+Sgt-Donowitz helps you set this up in less than a minute.

 Why?: